 College of Humanities & Social Sciences

-On the main Drury campus, CHSS is housed in five buildings - Burnham Hall (housing History, Philosophy, and Religion and Political Science) Pearsons Hall (housing majors in Behavioral Sciences and Languages and Literature); O'Bannon Hall (housing Music), Pool Art Center (housing Art and Art History), and Shewmaker Hall (housing Communication).
+On the main Drury campus, CHSS is housed in five buildings - Burnham Hall (housing History, Philosophy, and Religion, and Political Science) Pearsons Hall (housing majors in Behavioral Sciences and Languages and Literature); O'Bannon Hall (housing Music), Pool Art Center (housing Art and Art History), and Shewmaker Hall (housing Communication).
 As a whole, the college collectively offers 26 degree options, and we are home to nearly 400 declared majors and 61 faculty.

-In addition to a focusing on a declared area of study, students in CHSS are expected to develop sharp critical thinking capacity, develop the courage to take intellectual risks, and cultivate open-mindedness and creativity.
+In addition to a focusing on a declared area of study, students in CHSS are expected to develop sharp critical thinking skills, develop the courage to take intellectual risks, and cultivate open-mindedness and creativity.

 Department Spotlight: Music

 Check out this video, and learn more about the amazing experiences of Drury Singers and about the Music department!Watch Video

 The Humanities and Ethics Center at Drury embraces its public mission as well as its intellectual one.
 We believe that the humanities and ethics are as necessary today as ever.
 At the very least, they teach us to value truth.Read More